Generate Images with Amazon Bedrock

 supabase start(see: https://supabase.com/docs/reference/cli/supabase-start) - Start with env:

-supabase functions serve --env-file supabase/.env - Make an HTTP request:
+supabase functions serve --no-verify-jwt --env-file supabase/.env - Make an HTTP request:

 1curl -i --location --request POST 'http://127.0.0.1:54321/functions/v1/amazon-bedrock' \2 --header 'apikey: <SUPABASE_PUBLISHABLE_KEY>' \3 --header 'Content-Type: application/json' \4 --data '{"prompt":"A beautiful picture of a bird"}'- Navigate back to your storage bucket.
 You might have to hit the refresh button to see the uploaded image.